-(e) Working Conditions.

-- (1) Where rest periods are provided, equal rest periods must be provided to employees without regard to the sex of the employeeof both sexes. - (2) Equal access to comparable, safe, and adequate toilet-facilities shall be provided to employees without regard to the sex of the employee of both sexes.
-This requirement shall not be used to justify any discriminatory employment decision. - (A) Employers shall permit employees to use facilities that correspond to the employee's gender identity or gender expression, regardless of the employee's assigned sex at birth. - (B) Employers and other covered entities with single-occupancy facilities under their control shall use gender-neutral signage for those facilities, such as "Restroom," "Unisex," "Gender Neutral," "All Gender Restroom," etc. - (C) To respect the privacy interests of all employees, employers shall provide feasible alternatives such as locking toilet stalls, staggered schedules for showering, shower curtains, or other feasible methods of ensuring privacy.
-However, an employer or other covered entity may not require an employee to use a particular facility. - (D) Employees shall not be required to undergo, or provide proof of, any medical treatment or procedure, or provide any identity document, to use facilities designated for use by a particular gender. - (E) Notwithstanding subsection (i)(1)(B) of this section, nothing shall preclude an employer from making a reasonable and confidential inquiry of an employee for the sole purpose of ensuring access to comparable, safe, and adequate multi-user facilities. - (3) Support services and facilities, such as clerical assistance and office space, shall be provided to employees without regard to the employee's sex. - (4) Job duties shall not be assigned according to sex stereotypes. - (5) It is unlawful for an employer or other covered entity to refuse to hire, employ or promote, or to transfer, discharge, dismiss, reduce, suspend, or demote an individual of one sex and not the other on the grounds that the individual is not sterilized or refuses to undergo sterilization. - (6) It shall be lawful for an employer or labor organization to provide or make financial provision for childcare services of a custodial nature for its employees or members who are responsible for the care of their minor children.
+- (e) Working Conditions. - (1) Where rest periods are provided, equal rest periods must be provided to employees without regard to the sex of the employee. - (2) Equal access to comparable, safe, and adequate facilities shall be provided to employees without regard to the sex of the employee.
+This requirement shall not be used to justify any discriminatory employment decision. - (A) Employers shall permit employees to use facilities that correspond to the employee's gender identity or gender expression, regardless of the employee's assigned sex at birth. - (B) Employers and other covered entities with single-occupancy facilities under their control shall use gender-neutral signage for those facilities, such as "Restroom," "Unisex," "Gender Neutral," "All Gender Restroom," etc. This subsection does not apply to nonwater carriage disposal facilities in those workplaces covered by California Code of Regulations, title 8, sections 1526 (construction), 3364 (general industry), 3457 (agricultural operations), and 5192 (hazardous waste operations and emergency response).
+However, all other subsections of this section apply to such employers. - (C) To respect the privacy interests of all employees, employers shall provide feasible alternatives such as locking toilet stalls, staggered schedules for showering, shower curtains, or other feasible methods of ensuring privacy.
+However, an employer or other covered entity may not require an employee to use a particular facility. - (D) Employees shall not be required to undergo, or provide proof of, any medical treatment or procedure, or provide any identity document, to use facilities designated for use by a particular gender. - (E) Notwithstanding subsection (i)(1)(B) of this section, nothing shall preclude an employer from making a reasonable and confidential inquiry of an employee for the sole purpose of ensuring access to comparable, safe, and adequate multi-user facilities. - (3) Support services and facilities, such as clerical assistance and office space, shall be provided to employees without regard to the employee's sex. - (4) Job duties shall not be assigned according to sex stereotypes. - (5) It is unlawful for an employer or other covered entity to refuse to hire, employ or promote, or to transfer, discharge, dismiss, reduce, suspend, or demote an individual on the grounds that the individual is not sterilized or refuses to undergo sterilization. - (6) It shall be lawful for an employer or labor organization to provide or make financial provision for childcare services of a custodial nature for its employees or members who are responsible for the care of their minor children.